Rapid Prototyping Services & Rapid Manufacturing

 Infrared optical aspherical mirror

-Diamond turning technology can be applied to the mass production of the aspherical mirror of infrared optical materials (germanium, zinc sulfide, zinc selenide, lithium fluoride, barium fluoride, calcium fluoride), which can achieve surface shape accuracy less than 0.2μm and roughness less than 0.02μm.
+Diamond turning is ideal for the mass production of aspherical mirrors used in infrared optical systems.
+These mirrors are often made from materials like germanium, zinc sulfide, zinc selenide, lithium fluoride, barium fluoride, and calcium fluoride.
+Using diamond turning, manufacturers can achieve exceptional surface shape accuracy (less than 0.2 µm) and surface roughness as low as 0.02 µm, making it suitable for high-performance infrared optics.

 Optical lens mold core